freeCodeCamp/guide/src/pages/java/inheritance/index.md

 If no other constructors are defined, then Java invokes the default super class constructor (_even if not defined explicitly_).

 Congrats, now you know all about Inheritance!
 Read more about advanced ways to inherit things in Abstract Classes and [Interfaces](//forum.freecodecamp.com/t/java-docs-interfaces)!

+Extra
+Inheritance allows a class to be a subclass of a supreclass, and thereby inherit public and protected variables and methods of the superclass.